RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 # Developing Ansible Modules

-This chapter will go through what a module is, what you need to consider before writing a module and how to write some different types of Ansible modules.
-Don't worry, it's not that complicated.
+This is the final chapter, which will go through what a module is, what you need to consider before writing a module and how to write some different types of Ansible modules.
+After this, you can without any problem state that you know one or two things about Ansible.
+And don't worry, it's not that complicated.

 # About Ansible modules and what to consider before writing one
 To reiterate, modules are Ansible's tools in a toolbox.
 Ansible playbooks calls upon modules to get work done, as can be seen below.